realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; NTP Server

 Name of your preferred NTP (network time protocol) server for time synchronization.
 Leave this empty to disable NTP.

+##### &#9193; Use GPS time

+If this option is checked (which it is by default), the TCD uses GPS as a source for authorative time, in the same way like NTP.

+The issue with GPS time and the reason for this option is so-called "GPS week rollovers".
+Traditional GPS (L1A) encodes time information in shape of "number of weeks" since 1980, and uses a 10 bit counter.
+This counter overflows every about 1024 weeks, which is about 19 years.
+The receivers' firmware is usually pretty dumb and only works for one of those periods.
+The TCD firmware knows measures to overcome a rollover, but I cannot test this in any way.
+In case the TCD syncs to wrong time (as a result of the receiver unable to cope with a roll-over), you can disable usage of GPS time information using this option.
+The next rollover is due in 2038, but trouble might come earlier, if the receiver firmware uses week-offsets to shift its working period.
+Accoding to the datasheets of the MTK3333 receivers, they might stop reporting correct time already in 2034.
+More modern GPS signals (L1C, L2C, L5) overcome this issue by using 13 bits for weeks, but given those signals are not yet official standard as of this writing (2026), receivers supporting them are scarce and unreasonably expensive.

 #### <ins>World Clock mode</ins>